NOTE: This tutorial works the same way in Photoshop CC.

-I'm always amazed at the creative genius of graphic designers these days.
+I'm always amazed at the creative genius of graphic designers.
 I mean, just look at the things they think up to recreate digitally!
 Take the Classic Page Curl effect, for instance.
 Who the heck thought of this thing?
 It's cool indeed, but who did it first?
 Food for thought, I suppose.

 Speaking of page curl, the ever-useful Free Transform tool can get it done fairly quickly.
 We'll use a photo of me shooting the U.S. Open with the official Olympus team on the roof of the stadium in Flushing Meadows, NY (the legendary Jim Sugar is my partner in crime, shooting to my right).
 Read on!